jortel/gofer/docs/sphinx/notes.rst

 - Fixes issue whereby locally stored requests are routed to a plugin that no longer specifies a URL.
 The requests are discarded.

-- Amqp connections used by plugin thread pool workers closed between requests.
+- AMQP connections used by plugin thread pool workers closed between requests.
   These connections can be idle/unused for long periods.
 Closing them reduces the number of open network connections.